-In light of these ongoing changes, an update of the 2016 report is needed to provide state, regional, and local transportation agencies; other governmental agencies; and private-sector organizations with current and complete information on transportation governance, funding, and financing.
+In light of these ongoing changes, an update of the 2016 report was needed to provide state, regional, and local transportation agencies; other governmental agencies; and private-sector organizations with current and complete information on transportation governance, funding, and financing.

-The objectives of this research are to (1) produce an updated version of Transportation Governance and Finance: A 50-State Review of State Legislatures and Departments of Transportation, with new survey data to reflect the current environment; and (2) assist AASHTO staff with dissemination of the updated information.
+The objectives of this research were to (1) produce an updated version of Transportation Governance and Finance: A 50-State Review of State Legislatures and Departments of Transportation, with new survey data to reflect the current environment; and (2) assist AASHTO staff with dissemination of the updated information.

 Status: The contractor's report is available from the AASHTO Bookstore at: https://store.transportation.org/Item/PublicationDetail?ID=5029